 \subsection{Dataset Statistics}

-We report detailed contents of IMHD$^2$ in Table~\ref{tab:dataset}.
-It is shown that, for each object, we collect as much as possible interaction patterns with different human body parts.
-Complementary to existing datasets which include numerous participants, large-scale recording frames and super dense views, Figure~\ref{fig:dataset_stat} illustrates that IMHD$^2$ provides more challenging, diverse and quality motion data focusing on object-oriented interactions.
-Specifically, measured through average motion velocity and jitter, IMHD$^2$ contains more dynamic interaction motions with better smoothness.
-Moreover, extra IMU data is collected together with RGB images, which is not only used to fit ground-truth, but also taken as network input to benefit capturing accuracy and efficiency.
+We present a comprehensive overview of the contents of IMHD$^2$ in Table~\ref{tab:dataset}.
+It reveals that, for each object, we curated a wide array of interaction patterns involving different human body segments.
+Complementary to existing datasets characterized by numerous participants, extensive recording frames and super dense views, Figure~\ref{fig:dataset_stat} illustrates that IMHD$^2$ offers a more challenging, diverse and quality collection of motion data focusing on object-oriented interactions.
+Specifically, measured through metrics such as average motion velocity and jitter, IMHD$^2$ encompasses more dynamic interaction motions with better smoothness.
+Moreover, IMU data is concurrently collected alongside RGB images, serving not only to align with ground-truth annotations, but also as network input to enhance accuracy and efficiency in motion capture.